 - Presentations are only available during the first half of the semester unless presentations are part of a wide scale outreach event.

 - 2 weeks notice required for all presentations.

-- To request a presentation, please send an email to Ty Stafford or Dr. Klint Hobbs.
+- To request a presentation, please send an email to Heather Dalton-Dennis or Dr. Klinton Hobbs